sdos/deploy-sdos/README.md

 * [Retention Manager](https://github.com/timwaizenegger/mcm-retentionManager)

+## Automated deployment

+* install an ubuntu VM; 14.04 and 16.04 were tested
+* clone this repo
+* run the script: `./mcm-deployEnvironment/deployMCM.sh`

 ## Manual deploy procedure / dev setup
 install an ubuntu VM; 14.04 and 16.04 were tested clone this repo and copy config files